SebMay99/modified_stability_scale_estimation/README.md

 catkin_make
 ````
 ## 3. How to run
-#### Emergency land button
+#### External emergency button
-The code includes a subscriber to the *chatter* topic that executes a system exit when the callback is requested.
+The code includes a subscriber to the `chatter` topic that executes a system exit when the callback is requested.
+It is recommended to include an independent emergency button to stop the code to prevent an accident.

 ##### 1. Launch Bebop Autonomy driver
 Connect to the drone